facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 ## Frequently Asked Questions

 ### Will there be any breaking changes?
 If you've read the post up until to this point, you should be able to notice that there will be breaking changes.
 While we will try to **minimize the number of breaking changes** and make it backward compatible as much as possible, we believe that some breaking changes are required.
-This is mostly due to the **re-architecture** for Docusaurus 2.
+This is mostly due to **major rewrite and re-architecture** for Docusaurus 2.

 The exact list of breaking changes are not totally known yet as development is not 100% finalized.
-Howver, one thing that I'll highlight is that we will deprecate a lot of options in `siteConfig.js` and we plan to keep it as lean as possible.
+However, one thing that I'll highlight is that we will deprecate a lot of options in `siteConfig.js` and we plan to keep it as lean as possible.
 For example, the `cleanUrl` siteConfig will be deprecated as all the URL for Docusaurus 2 site will be without `.html` suffix.

 Our goal is that most sites should be able to upgrade to Docusaurus 2 without a lot of pain.
 We will also include a migration guide when we release Docusaurus 2.
 When the times come, feel free to ping us on [Discord](https://discord.gg/docusaurus) or [Twitter](https://twitter.com/docusaurus) for questions and help.